tguillemot/sample_props_spec/sample_props_spec.md

-This is a specification to introduce data information (as `sample_weights`) during the computation of an estimator methods(fit, score, ...) based on the different discussion proposes on issues and PR :
+This is a specification to introduce data information (as `sample_weights`) during the computation of an estimator methods (`fit`, `score`, ...) based on the different discussion proposes on issues and PR :

-- [Initial PR to talk about sample_props #4497](
+- [Consistent API for attaching properties to samples #4497]( https://github.com/scikit-learn/scikit-learn/issues/4497)
-    https://github.com/scikit-learn/scikit-learn/issues/4497)
 - [Acceptance of sample_weights in pipeline.score #7723](
     https://github.com/scikit-learn/scikit-learn/pull/7723)